Infrastructure Elasticity

 The Problem

-We run e.g. an e-commerce business and have varying traffic load.
+Say we run an e-commerce business and have varying traffic load.
 Without elasticity we need to run our infrastructure at the scale necessary to support peek traffic at all times incurring the highest cost at all times or we need to try to anticipate traffic and scale things up and down manually.
 This, as you can deduce, is very inefficient and expensive.

 The Goal